naveengalatta/Student-management-java/README.md

 # Student-management-java
-Student management curd operation done using java and MySql
+Student management curd operation done using java and Oracle